Conquest of the Western Turks: Campaign

-Ishbara Qaghan (Ashina Helu), a member of the Ashina royal family, was previously a general under Emperor Taizong commanding Tang forces in Gansu.
-He led a revolt against the Tang and migrated westward, declaring himself Shabulou Qaghan and ruler of the Western Turkic Khaganate.
-Helu's rise to power unified the divided Turkic tribes under a single leader.

-After he established himself as qaghan, Ashina Helu led repeated raids on Tang settlements to the east.
-He also attacked the Tarim Basin, bringing the territory under Turkic rule for the next six years.
-Emperor Gaozong, the successor of Taizong, responded by sending Tang forces consisting of a main division led by Su Dingfang, and another led by Ashina Mishe and Ashina Buzhen, Western Turk rivals of Ashina Helu.
+Ishbara Qaghan (Ashina Helu) was a Turk general under the Tang stationed in Gansu.
+He rebelled against the Tang and migrated westward, declaring himself Shabulou Qaghan and ruler of the Western Turkic Khaganate.
+After uniting the Turkic tribes, Ashina Helu led repeated raids on Tang settlements and also attacked the Tarim Basin, bringing the territory under Turkic rule for the next six years.
+Emperor Gaozong sent two armies against Ashina Helu; one led by Su Dingfang, and another led by Ashina Mishe and Ashina Buzhen, who were Western Turk rivals of Ashina Helu.

-Su Dingfang was a commander from south-central Hebei who, earlier in his career as an officer, was responsible for leading the attack against the military camp of Illig Qaghan, qaghan of the Eastern Turks.
-He also gained military experience as a leader of a regional militia during the civil war fought between the transition from Sui to Tang.
-Su was a general with military experience in Central Asia, and was familiar with the culture of the steppes.
-He had been in contact with military leaders from the region.
-He was one of nine multi-ethnic commanders invited by Emperor Gaozong to a military event in 655.
+Su Dingfang was a commander from south-central Hebei who was familiar with the military affairs of the Central Asian steppes.
+He had been in contact with military leaders from the region and was responsible for leading the attack against the military camp of Illig Qaghan, qaghan of the Eastern Turks.
+He had also led a regional militia during the transition from Sui to Tang.
+As a result of his accomplishments, Su was one of nine commanders of multi-ethnic origins invited by Emperor Gaozong to a military event in 655.
 The Turkic general Ashina Zhong, second cousin of Ashina She'er, was another commander in attendance.

-Su Dingfang's forces comprised Tang soldiers and 10,000 Uyghur horsemen.
-The Uyghur troops were provided by Porun, son of the Uyghur leader Tumidu Eltabar and enthroned by Taizong.
-The Uyghurs were allied with Tang China, who had supported their revolt against the reign of the Xueyantuo, a tribe of Tiele people.
-Porun joined Su Dingfang as a vice commander of the Uyghur cavalry in the military campaign against the Western Turks.
-The commanders of the Uyghur cavalry were the Yanran Protector-General and Vice Protector-General, administrators of the Yanran Protectorate near the Tang Xishouxiang military garrison.
+Su's forces consisted of Tang soldiers and 10,000 Uyghur horsemen.
+The Uyghur troops were provided by Porun, son of the Uyghur leader Tumidu Eltabar and enthroned by Emperor Taizong.
+The Uyghurs were allied with the Tang, who had supported their revolt against the Tiele Xueyantuo tribe.
+Porun joined Su as a vice commander of the Uyghur cavalry in the military campaign against the Western Turks.
+The commanders of the Uyghur cavalry were the Yanran Protector-General and Vice Protector-General, administrators of the Yanran Protectorate near the Western Shouxiang military garrison north of the Yellow River in the Ordos Loop.